Hey Kids (Start Here)

 Hermann would really rather not say at the present moment.
 If he plays his cards right, he won’t have to.

-“A manual transmission,” he says vaguely.
-“Don’t put the fish in four degree water, Newton.”
+“A manual transmission.
+Don’t put the fish in four-degree water, Newton.”

 “Newton,” Hermann says quietly.

-“You,” Hermann continues, stepping into a flow of thoughts not his own, “deserve an honorary degree in botany for all the plants you’ve ‘rescued’ from serial neglect.”
+“You,” Hermann continues, stepping into a flow of thoughts not his own, “deserve an honorary degree in botany for all the plants you’ve rescued from serial neglect.”

-I take umbrage your use of the word ‘kleptomania’.
-It was always rescue, never thievery,” Newton says, regaining some of his conversational poise.
+“I take umbrage with your use of the word ‘kleptomania’.
+It was always rescue, never thievery,” Newton regains some of his conversational poise.
 “I do not kill plants.
 Mako kills plants.
 The Jaeger techs kill plants.
-Dr. L murdered entire swaths of plants.
+Dr. L murdered swaths of plants.
 You kill plants.”
 Newton picks up the fish, studying them under the kitchen lights.
 “I am so sorry, guys.
-This is a terrible showing on our parts, but I just want you to know that this entire bowl-less, gravel-less, plant-less, fish-food-less situation is one hundred percent Dr. Gottlieb’s fault and will definitely be remedied tomorrow.
+This is a terrible showing on our parts, but I want you to know that this bowl-less, gravel-less, plant-less, fish-food-less situation is one hundred percent Dr. Gottlieb’s fault and will be remedied shortly.
 By Dr. Gottlieb.”

 “Well that’s something,” Newton says dryly.